Case Questions and Answers

 Is the WCWCD opposing the class members?

 Yes.
 Vigorously.
 Although it is not clear exactly what the WCWCD is paying its lawyers to fight this case, it reported that for calendar year 2021 it spent $2,231,803 in legal fees, $1,468,135 out of its “capital projects fund”.
 This is $1 in legal fees for every $7 in project expenditures it made during that year.
 As a comparison, in 2013, the year this case was filed, the WCWCD spend only $389,141 in legal fees and charged none of that legal expense to the capital projects fund.
-The legal fees paid in 2022 totaled $2,011,754, of which $732,867 was charged to its capital facilities fund.

 So the Builders do not want to pay impact fees?

 The Builders pay impact fees all over the State of Utah.
 They do not challenge the ability of local governments to collect fair and legal fees to offset the cost of serving new development.
 Even in this case, the Builders have provided expert witnesses who calculated what the impact fees should have been between 2012 and 2017.
-The Builders only ask, on behalf of all class members, a partial refund between what they should have been charged and what they were charged.
+The Builders only asked, on behalf of all class members, for a partial refund of the amount between what they should have been charged and what they were charged.
 They also seek interest on funds paid and attorneys fees as allowed by the Utah Impact Fees Act.

 Are the class members supposed to be against the Lake Powell Pipeline Project?